imhyadav/sports-analysis-dashboard-/README.md

 ## 🚀 Project Overview

-The **SportCast360 Dashboard** consolidates sports broadcast data to uncover insights such as:
+The **Dashboard** consolidates sports broadcast data to uncover insights such as:
 - Total engagement across sports and broadcasters
 - Revenue contribution by region and broadcaster
 - Watch-time patterns by age group